ryanlayer/gqt/README.md

 *Step 4*.
 Get GQT source then modify the GQT Makefile by setting the `HTS_ROOT` and `SQLITE_ROOT` variable in `src/Makfile` to reflect their locations.
 Compile and test.

+NOTE: In order for the functional tests to pass, they assume that you have bcftools and plink installed in your PATH and that you have updated the BCFTOOLS_PLUGIN variable.
 ```
 git clone https://github.com/ryanlayer/gqt.git
 cd gqt/